 The Civil war continued for 3 years and ended in 1939 after Fascist powers under the leadership of General Franco succeeded in destroying the Republic.
 Nearly a million people lost their lives in this civil war.
 Soon, the new government got recognition from western countries and this victory only resulted in more aggression from fascist powers.

 The Munich Pact

 Munich pact was the final act of appeasement of fascism by the Western powers.
 Hitler's troops marched in Austria in 1938 and occupied it.
-It was clear violation of peace treaties but western powers did nothing about it.
-Hitler also claimed a part of Czechoslovakia called Sudetenland which was densely populated with German population.
+It was a clear violation of peace treaties but western powers did nothing about it.
+Hitler also claimed a part of Czechoslovakia called Sudetenland which was densely populated with the German population.
 This area was around 1/5th part of the country and had one of the largest munition factories in the world.

 Instead of confronting Germany, the prime ministers of Britain & France met Hitler & Mussolini at Munich in Germany and agreed to the terms of Hitler without the consent of Czechoslovakia.
 By 1939, the entire country was occupied by the Germans.

 The Soviet Union signed a pact of non-aggression with Germany in 1939 which shocked antifascists all over the world.
-Thus, Britain & France promised to come to aid of Poland, Greece, Rumania & Turkey if their independence comes under any danger.
+Thus, Britain & France promised to come to the aid of Poland, Greece, Rumania & Turkey if their independence comes under any danger.